knative/docs/docs/serving/autoscaling/container-freezer.md

 When container-freezer is enabled, queue-proxy will call an endpoint API when its traffic drops to zero or scales up from zero.

-Within official endpoint API implementation contianer-freezer, the running process will be frozen when the pod's traffic drop to zero and resumed when the pod's traffic scales up from zero.
+Within official endpoint API implementation container-freezer, the running process will be frozen when the pod's traffic drop to zero and resumed when the pod's traffic scales up from zero.
 The endpoint API is user-specific implementation, we can even implement it as a billing component, because it knows when the requests are being handled.

 ## Configure min-scale